learn-co-curriculum/react-hooks-redux-thunk-lab/README.md

 `dispatch` in our action creator.

 > **Aside**: Why is `this.props.catPics` set to `[]` on the first two renders?
-The first render is the initial render, which is always expected.
-The _second_ render, however, occurs when send our _first_ dispatch, `dispatch({type: 'LOADING_CATS'})`.
-If we logged `this.props.loading` instead of `catPics`, we would see the following logged:
+The first render is the initial render, so an empty `catPics` array is always expected.
+The _second_ render, however, occurs when we send our _first_ dispatch, `dispatch({type: 'LOADING_CATS'})`.
+If we logged `this.props.loading` instead of `catPics`, we would see the following:

 ```js
 false